-The escalation factor applied to CAPCOST[t] of (1 + WACC) is the amount of two years return on the capital cost of the generic power station project to compensate the investor in the generic power station project for the costs incurred in the approximately two-year period between when the reserve capacity auction is held and when the payment stream for capacity credits is expected to be realised.
-In effect, this amount of compensation assumes that the investor incurs all costs of the generic power station two years prior to commencement of the payment stream.
-The amount of compensation is the financing cost of holding this asset for two years before the payment stream commences.
+The escalation factor applied to CAPCOST[t] of (1 + WACC)^2 comprises two years return on the capital cost of the generic power station project to compensate the investor in the generic power station project for the financing costs incurred in the approximately two-year period between when the reserve capacity auction is held and when the payment stream for capacity credits is expected to commence.
+In effect, this amount of compensation implies an assumption that the investor incurs all costs of the generic power station two years prior to commencement of the payment stream.
+The amount of compensation is the financing cost for funding the project costs two years prior the payment stream commencing.